 Psychological screening is now a regular part of the audition process.
 This ensures the participants are psychologically robust and stable enough to take part, or in certain situations continue, in reality or entertainment shows.
 This is the essence of Duty of Care.

-As a Member of the British Psychological Society (BPS) I have provided this service for a number of production companies and TV channels, including Endemol, TLC, RDF, Pricey Media, Sky and all the terrestrial TV channels.
+As a Member of the British Psychological Society (BPS) I have provided this service for a number of production companies and TV channels, including Endemol, TLC, RDF, Pricey Media, Wall to Wall, Sky, ITV, C4, C5, BBC and many other TV channels.
 I am also the Consultant Psychologist for ITV’s Good Morning Britain, assessing participants before they are filmed or broadcast.

 Why would you use a Duty of Care Psychologist?